 Have you ever tried searching something in Google and discovered a forum thread all about it?
 That forum thread could totally be your blog!
 If a topic that can help your potential clients is getting a lot of engagement on a forum, there’s probably a good case for you to write an educational blog about it.

-Keep in mind the types of keywords your target audience might be looking for, such as “how to launch a content marketing strategy” or “how to configure Jetpack for WordPress.”
+Keep in mind the types of keywords your target audience might be looking for, such as “how to launch a content marketing strategy” or “how to automate my podcast marketing.”
 By thinking of a question that I can answer for my potential client, I’m immediately establishing trust and rapport instead of a classic sales pitch, which most people are very tired of.

-Good educational blogs often have screen-shots or real-life examples (hey!
-Like this website!) and tell a true story while solving a problem.
+Good educational blogs often have screen-shots or real-life examples and tell a true story while solving a problem.
 Remember, be authentic while you write and let your expertise shine through!
 People catch on very quickly if something sounds or looks fake.
 Let’s be the opposite of fake, let’s be SUPER REAL!
 Like a unicorn!
 Right? …right…?

 In my next blog I’ll talk about using video for your content strategy and give you a few tips on how to produce great looking videos that people will actually want to watch.